 Call for Nominations for ATIG’s Book Prize

 To be eligible, all books must have been published within the two calendar years prior to the award competition.
 Please submit the name of the author, the book to be considered, the publisher information to [email protected] and indicate which prize (1st or subsequent publication).
 Self-nominations are also welcome.
-Check back here for the 2019 nomination deadline.

 The first annual book prize in both categories was awarded at the 2018 meetings of the American Anthropological Association in San Jose, California.
 The inaugural winners were: